tjhickey724/discrete_math/notes/propositional_calculus/PropCalcParseTree.md

 You can either draw the "tree" above the formula, or below the formula.
 In the image we put in the truth values of the subexpressions with a dotted line to the operator.

+In either case, the first step is to write down the truth values for each proposition.

+Next you write down the truth values for each subexpression as you work your way toward the root of the tree.

+The value at the root of the tree is the value of the expression for that assigment of truth values.

 ![Evaluation using a Parse Tree](boolean_evaluation.png)

 Parse Trees for Expressions are an important concept in Computer Science, and we'll return to them